taherelsheikh/readme/README.md

 # Ads Data Science Project

-A Twitter data sceince project
+A Twitter data science project

 ### Getting started

 * Download and install Jupyter notebook
-* Make sure you downloaded all the required packages **requirements.txt** file
+* Make sure you downloaded all the required packages located in the **requirements.txt** file
-* You can also just use the HTML file to see a non-interactive version of the project
+* Use an HTML file to see a non-interactive version of the project

 ### Files included